ZacBlanco/hwx-tutorials/tutorials/hortonworks/a-lap-around-spark/tutorial.md

     su hdfs

-    //If not already in spark-client directory, change to that directory to run spark shell cd /usr/hdp/current/spark-client
+    //If not already in spark-client directory, change to that directory

+    cd /usr/hdp/current/spark-client

     ./bin/spark-shell --num-executors 2 --executor-memory 512m --master yarn-client